woodenclock/tp/docs/UserGuide.md

 Welcome aboard fellow animal lover!
 We are really excited to have you here! 😉
 Wildwatch is a program for a clerk managing wildlife data in a wildlife reserve via the [Command Line Interface (CLI)](https://ay2324s1-cs2113t-w11-2.github.io/tp/UserGuide.html#glossary-).
 The purpose of this user guide is to familiarize you with the program and help you when you face a problem using it.
-Its main job is to store and present animal data, this would make your life so much more convenient!
+Its main job is to store and present animal data, this would make your job so much more convenient!

 ### How to use the User Guide
 - Are you new here?
 No worries, head to the [Quick Start](https://ay2324s1-cs2113t-w11-2.github.io/tp/UserGuide.html#quick-start-) page, and you will be up and running in no time!